About Barrow Gurney

 Crime and Anti-Social Behaviour in Barrow Gurney

-Local crime rates sit lower than national averages.
-Other theft accounts for the highest share in Barrow Gurney, with 8 incidents logged in January 2026.
+Local crime rates sit broadly in line with national averages.
+Anti-social behaviour accounts for the highest share in Barrow Gurney, with 23 incidents logged in March 2026.

 Deprivation and Employment in Barrow Gurney